derRaab/php-filebucket/README.md

 # php-filebucket

 A very basic PHP and Apache based temporary file storage API.
+As of now, only the upload job is implemented and returns the download URL.

 ## Installation